ArtHitParade

 He reworks his Young woman on the beach by liberating her from her companion.
 A single person is indeed enough to express the loneliness.
 This allegorical image is one of his strongest messages.

-The woman is standing at sea shore, turning her back to the viewer for looking at the sea.
+The well centered lonesome figure is standing at sea shore, turning her back to the viewer for looking at the sea as in the original picture.
+She is tall and straight.
 The marine breeze plays with her very long hair.
 Her golden hair and her long immaculate white dress are lit by the twilight sun while the scenery is already in the shadow.
-With her feet hidden under the dress, she looks like levitating out of space, time and society.
+With her feet hidden under the dress, she looks like levitating out of space, time and society with no other issue than her solitude.

 That 1896 dry point in 29 x 22 cm image size is